rizinorg/book/src/first_steps/windows_compilation.md

 2. Close any previously open console windows and re-open them to ensure they receive the new PATH
 3. Ensure `git --version` works

-#### Get Radare2 Code
+#### Get Rizin Code
-Follow these steps to clone the Radare2 git repository.
+Follow these steps to clone the Rizin git repository.

-1. In your Radare2 Conda environment, navigate to a location where the code will be saved and compiled.
+1. In your Rizin Conda environment, navigate to a location where the code will be saved and compiled.
 This location needs approximately **3-4GiB** of space
-2. Clone the repository with `git clone https://github.com/radareorg/radare2.git`
+2. Clone the repository with `git clone https://github.com/rizinorg/rizin.git`

-#### Compile Radare2 Code
+#### Compile Rizin Code
-Follow these steps to compile the Radare2 Code.
+Follow these steps to compile the Rizin Code.

 Compiled binaries will be installed into the `dest` folder.

-1. Enter the Radare2 Conda environment
+1. Enter the Rizin Conda environment
-2. Navigate to the root of the Radare2 sources (`cd radare2`)
+2. Navigate to the root of the Rizin sources (`cd rizin`)
-3. Initialize Visual Studio tooling by executing the command below that matches the version of Visual Studio installed on your machine and the version of Radare2 you wish to install:
+3. Initialize Visual Studio tooling by executing the command below that matches the version of Visual Studio installed on your machine and the version of Rizin you wish to install:

     * **Visual Studio 2015:**